MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddelements.md

 ### -param Circuit

-TBD - An existing (TBD?)
-ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Elements

-TBD - An ACXELEMENT circuit object (TBD - array?).
+TBD - An ACXELEMENT circuit object (TBD - array?) that will be added to the circuit.

 `_In_reads_(ElementsCount) ACXELEMENT*   Elements,`